impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-11/2024-10-11-00-mi-condicion.md

 <span class="reviewsection">Do they say the title?</span> Yes!

 <span class="reviewsection">One sentence review:</span> Some of the least credible dialogue ever in what amounts to a cheesy creepypasta!<br/>
-<span class="reviewsection">Rating:</span> The redeeming quality is they say the movie title, and it's only 11 minutes long.
+<span class="reviewsection">Okay, more:</span> The redeeming quality is they say the movie title, and it's only 11 minutes long.
 It coulbe shorter tho?<br/>
 <span class="reviewsection">A simple way to improve it:</span> You've got a ton of options here but I'm going to say they should dare make the two characters become FRIENDS and maybe even SUPERHERO and SIDEKICK.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>